Rental squeeze: Easier to find a job in Wellington than a flat, says professional on $100,000 salary

 He saw an old-style three-bedroom townhouse at Bowen St in central Thorndon charging $750 a week that had pages of applicants, which he described as a "lucky dip exercise".

 "It's getting crazy.
-You are going to have a whole lot of homeless professionals come the end of January and February," said Adam, who earns a bit over $100,000 at age 32.
+You are going to have a whole lot of homeless professionals come the end of January and February," said Michael, who earns a bit over $100,000 at age 32.

 "I honestly think getting a good job in Welly is easier than finding a decent place to rent," he said.